-Strawberry loves stickers, the color pink (currently her favorite,, although it changes weekly), glittery things, and hearts.
-She’s been asking “when is Valentine’s Day?” ever since Christmas ended.
-Naturally, she loved today’s activity.
+Practice fine motor and early literacy skills by placing stickers on words.
+This is a preschool activity that blends fine motor skills practice in an early literacy activity.
+Put stickers on names, sight words, or Valentines!
+Since Strawberry loves stickers, the color pink (currently her favorite,, although it changes weekly), glittery things, and hearts and she’s been asking “when is Valentine’s Day?” ever since Christmas ended, she loved today’s activity.
 She practiced fine motor and early literacy skills by making a sticker words page as a Valentine (for me, apparently!).

 I want her to get accustomed to letters and words all around her, so I wrote the word “LOVE” in outline for her to fill in with stickers.
 I surrounded it with a heart and handed her the stickers and markers.
 She decided it was going to be a valentine for me and promptly shoo-ed me out of the room!